Past Studio Artists

 Anne J. Regan was born along the blues trail, howling on the banks of the Illinois river in the year of our Lord, nineteen-hundred and eighty.
 After living on both coasts and earning a BFA from the California College of the Arts, she consulted the stars, carefully packed her records and moved to the South.
 She went on to earn her MFA from the University of Houston in 2010 and continues conjuring in Texas to this day.
 She can be found rambling through the heavy Southern landscape or gassing up en route to another site on an endless list of musical haunts, forever on the lookout for a home.

-The 2011-2012 residents were selected by a panel of three arts professionals; Elaine Bradford, Artist and Lawndale Programming Committee member; Rachel Hecker, Artist & Associate Professor, UH School of Art; and Todd Tubutis, Executive Director, Blue Sky, Portland, Oregon.
+The 2011-2012 residents were selected by Elaine Bradford, Artist and Lawndale Programming Committee member; Rachel Hecker, Artist & Associate Professor, UH School of Art; and Todd Tubutis, Executive Director, Blue Sky, Portland, Oregon.